wbamberg/idl-reference/docs/nsITableEditor.md

   A "layout column" is all cells sharing the same left edge
   This is important to determine what to do when inserting or deleting a column or row

- @param aTable                   A table in the document
- @param aRowIndex, aColIndex     The 0-based cellmap indexes
-returns values:
- @param aCell                    The cell at this cellmap location
- @param aStartRowIndex           The row index where cell starts
- @param aStartColIndex           The col index where cell starts
- @param aRowSpan                 May be 0 (to span down entire table) or number of cells spanned
- @param aColSpan                 May be 0 (to span across entire table) or number of cells spanned
- @param aActualRowSpan           The actual number of cellmap locations (rows) spanned by the cell
- @param aActualColSpan           The actual number of cellmap locations (columns) spanned by the cell
- @param aIsSelected
- @param

 (in C++ returns: NS_EDITOR_ELEMENT_NOT_FOUND if an element is not found
  passes NS_SUCCEEDED macro)